A General Framework for Design-Based Treatment Effect Estimation in Paired Cluster-Randomized Experiments: A General Framework for Design-Based Estimation

-The IDPD estimator is similar to the augmented inverse propensity weighted (AIPW) estimator developed by \cite{robins_estimation_1994,robins_analysis_1995, scharfstein_adjusting_1999}, but assuming a known propensity score, as is the case with RCTs, and specifying the estimator for pCRTs.
-Additionally, the IDPD estimator is both an extension and special case of the Des Raj difference estimator proposed by \cite{middleton_unbiased_2015}. \cite{middleton_unbiased_2015} approach the problem of choosing an optimal adjustment $a$ from the perspective of finding the optimal linear combination of cluster-level covariates to minimize the variance of $\hat{\tau}$ (\ref{eq:adj}).
-The authors then suggest fitting specific linear models for the adjustment, the result of which could be thought of as adjusting with a specific estimate of $d_i$.
-See Appendix~\ref{chpt:appn_pcrt1} for a detailed explanation of the relationship between the IDPD estimator and the Des Raj difference estimator.
+The IDPD estimator is similar to the augmented inverse propensity weighted (AIPW) estimator developed by \cite{robins_estimation_1994,robins_analysis_1995, scharfstein_adjusting_1999}, but adapted to pCRTs and with a known propensity score due to the randomized design.
+Additionally, the IDPD estimator is both an extension and special case of the Des Raj difference estimator proposed by \cite{middleton_unbiased_2015}. \cite{middleton_unbiased_2015} suggest fitting specific linear models for choosing the adjustment $a$, the result of which could be thought of as adjusting with a specific estimate of $d_i$.
+See Supplement A for a detailed explanation of the relationship between the IDPD estimator and the Des Raj difference estimator.

 By articulating this type of estimator as the IDPD estimator in Equation~\ref{eq:idpd} above, flexibility is afforded for how to impute $d_i$.
 In addition, the IDPD estimator ultimately reveals a general framework for baseline estimation of the ATE in pCRTs, as described in Section~\ref{sec:relation} below.